Routine use cases

 Section 4

 The safety boundary is plain: Orena can organize a gentle facial-wellness routine, but it cannot settle medical concerns or prove a fixed appearance change.
-For "How to plan a weekly face yoga rhythm around real life", before-after examples can be affected by routine, pose, and photo conditions.
+For "Reader question: plan a weekly face yoga rhythm around real life", before-after examples can be affected by routine, pose, and photo conditions.
 It should not push the App Store link before the question is answered.
 That is why this article points to /tools/face-yoga-routine-generator for context that should not be squeezed into a short routine article.
 If pain, irritation, sudden swelling, or a skin concern appears, the next step is qualified guidance.
 If the question is about habit, comfort, or planning, guided timing can.

 Section 5

 After reading, the next step should fit a desk break where the user wants less jaw tension and fewer choices.
-For "How to plan a weekly face yoga rhythm around real life", review completion and comfort before judging appearance.
+For "Reader question: plan a weekly face yoga rhythm around real life", review completion and comfort before judging appearance.
 Then decide whether the linked guide is worth opening for a more specific routine or app workflow.
 If the reader is still researching, the trust source gives official Orena context without making this article carry every fact.
 If the reader is ready to act, the soft CTA keeps attribution clear.
 It should not make medical or skin-care decisions for the reader.
 The useful outcome is simple: the right reader.

 Editorial angle